D-STAR: History

 In 1998 an investigation into finding a new way of bringing digital technology to amateur radio was started.
 The process was funded by a ministry of the Japanese government, then called the Ministry of Posts and Telecommunications, and administered by the Japan Amateur Radio League.
 In 2001, D-STAR was published as the result of the research.

 In September 2003 Icom named Matt Yellen, KB7TSE (now K7DN), to lead its US D-STAR development program.

 Starting in April 2004 Icom began releasing new "D-STAR optional" hardware.
 The first to be released commercially, was a 2-meter mobile unit designated IC-2200H.
 Icom followed up with 2 meter and 440 MHz handheld transceivers the next year.
 However, the yet to be released UT-118 add-on card was required for these radios to operate in D-STAR mode.
 Eventually, the card became available and once installed into the radios, it provided D-STAR connectivity.
-The June 2005 edition of the ARRL's QST magazine reviewed the Icom IC-V82.
+The June 2005 edition of the American Radio Relay League's QST magazine reviewed the Icom IC-V82.

 JARL released some changes to the existing D-STAR standard in late 2004.
 Icom, aware that the changes were coming, delayed the release of their hardware in anticipation of the changes.

-The Icom ID-1 1.2 GHz mobile radio was released in late 2004.
+The Icom ID-1 1.3 GHz mobile radio was released in late 2004.
 The ID-1 was the first D-STAR radio that provided digital data (DD) mode operation.
 In this mode, data can be transferred at 128 kbit/s as a wireless bridge via the RJ-45 Ethernet jack on the radios.
 It was the only radio to provide this function until the release of the IC-9700 in 2019.

-The first D-STAR satellite QSO occurred between Michael, N3UC, FM-18 in Haymarket, Virginia and Robin, AA4RC, EM-73 in Atlanta, Georgia while working AMSAT's AO-27 microsatellite (Miniaturized satellite) in 2007.
+The first D-STAR satellite QSO occurred between Michael, N3UC, in Haymarket, Virginia and Robin, AA4RC, in Atlanta, Georgia while working AMSAT's AO-27 microsatellite (Miniaturized satellite) in 2007.
 The two experienced minor difficulty with doppler shift during the QSO.

 As of late 2009, there are around 10,800 D-STAR users talking through D-STAR repeaters with Internet connectivity via the G2 Gateway.
 There are approximately 550 G2 enabled repeaters now active.
 Note, these numbers do not include users with D-STAR capabilities that are not within range of a repeater, or working through D-STAR repeaters that do not have Internet connectivity.

 The first D-STAR capable microsatellite was launched in early 2016.
 OUFTI-1 is a CubeSat built by Belgian students at the University of Liège and I.S.I.L (Haute École de la Province de Liège).
 The name is an acronym for Orbital Utility For Telecommunication Innovation.
 The goal of the project is to develop expertise in various aspects of satellite design and operation.
 The satellite weighs just 1 kilogram and utilizes a UHF uplink and a VHF downlink.

 In 2015, FlexRadio Systems added D-STAR support to their line of HF transceivers and receivers via a software upgrade.
 D-STAR support requires the addition of the ThumbDV device from NW Digital Radio.